pmjuu/reactree-frontend/README.md

     );
   };

-  // 컴포넌트를 HTML로 렌더링한다.
-  const html = ReactDOMServer.renderToString(<MyComponent />);
+  // Render the component to HTML const html = ReactDOMServer.renderToString(<MyComponent />);

-  // HTML에서 DOM Tree를 추출해서 시각화한다 const parser = new DOMParser();
+  // Extract the DOM Tree from the HTML and visualize it const parser = new DOMParser();
   const dom = parser.parseFromString(html, "text/html");
   const tree = dom.body.firstChild;